quintenkasteel/package-template/README.md

-# Getting Started with UseSwipe
+# Getting Started with UseResize
 A simple to use library that provides useResize hook for React that returns the width and height of the screen and viewport.

 ## Usage